NCCGA Frequently Asked Questions

 How do I sign-up?

-Check to see if your college has a club golf team.
-If there is already a team on campus, our staff will introduce you to the team president.
-If there is not a team on your campus, please fill out the prospective team form and our leadership team will explain how we can help you start a club golf team on campus!
+Check to see if your college has a club golf team by clicking this link.
+If there is already a team on campus, you will automatically be connected with the club president.
+If there is not a team on your campus, please fill out the prospective team form, and the NCCGA team will explain how we can help you start a club golf team on campus.

 What if I am a recreational golfer?